mccoyh/CS-362-Project/Proposal.md

     Extensions: User cancels and exits editing clips.
     Exceptions:  User is unable to upload an another clip.
 User is unable to save the video.
 User is unable to trim or stitch clips.

+## Non-functional Requirements

+## External Requirements
+    1. The product must be robust against errors, such as invalid video formats and other invalid user inputs.
+    2. The application must be able to download, install, and run.
+    3. The software must build from source so that developers can add new video playing and editing features.
+    4. Each use case and main feature must not require more resources than available to be completed during the term.
 ## Conclusion
 This project delivers a streamlined desktop video player tailored for efficiency and usability.
 By maintaining a clear focus on core features and achievable goals, we aim to deliver a polished, functional product within the timeline.